emilroz/cidre/README.md

 To install the ImageJ plugin, simply copy `Cidre_Plugin.jar` to the plugins folder of your ImageJ or Fiji installation.
 For instructions on how to use the Matlab implementation, add the CIDRE/matlab folder to your path and type `help cidre`.

-To build stand alone application run `./gradlew distZip` or `gradlew.bat distZip` from `java` directory.
-After successful built the application is available from `java/build/distributions/`.
+To build stand alone application run `./gradlew distZip` or `gradlew.bat distZip` from the `java` directory.
+After successful build the application is available from the `java/build/distributions/` directory.

 ============